hanez/fun/README.md

 Fun Uses Nothing - Life is too short not to code fun... ;)

-Influenced by C, Go, Lua, Python and Rust.
+Influenced by Bash, C, Go, Lua, Python and Rust.

 ## Idea